monokrome/MoveMe/README.md

 *NOTE: Python 3.x may work, but is currently untested*

-After having installed these depedencies, clone this project:
+After having installed these dependencies, clone this project:

 ```sh
 git clone https://github.com/monokrome/MoveMe